-Tad (1988-1999) is a Grunge band from Seattle, Washington, USA.
+Tad (1988-1999): a Grunge band from Seattle, Washington, USA.

 Their sound was reminiscent of doom purists Black Sabbath but crawled through the gutters of the now developing grunge movement and helped create some of its rules.
 After issuing a cover of Black Flag's Damaged, touring with label mates Nirvana, and hiring Gary Thornstensen (guitar), along with Josh Sinder replacing Wied they would release Salt Lick (1990), their debut album proper.

-See All... ⏬
+Read All... ⏬

 The big notoriety came with their next album, 8-Way Santa (1991), the artwork of which featuring a hairy man resting his hand on a woman's breast.
 The photograph was apparently unauthorized and the woman in question complained in the form of a lawsuit.
-The album was subsequently removed from store shelves until a more agreeable one could be found.
-Despite the cover art, the album featured some serious musical advancement on the part of the act with the first track Jinx, a song that adequately incorporated melody and choruses, not to mention its story of their latest brushes with death, including avoiding getting bombed in an I.R.A. bombing whist staying in a Belfast hotel, surviving a lightening strike, and escaping the crush of a stray boulder (who says the music business isn't a dangerous place).
+The album was subsequently removed from store shelves until a more agreeable cover image could be found.
+Despite the cover art, the album featured some serious musical advancement on the part of the act with the first track Jinx, a song that adequately incorporated melody and choruses, not to mention its story of the band's latest brushes with death, including avoiding getting bombed in an I.R.A. bombing whist staying in a Belfast hotel, surviving a lightening strike, and escaping the crush of a stray boulder (who says the music business isn't a dangerous place).
 But not all was bad for Doyle landed himself a very small spot in the Cameron Crowe film Singles.

-See Less... ⏫
+Read Less... ⏫